klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/FromInjectionToHijacking/readme.md

 jmp r15
 ```

-This "trampoline", however, can't be assembled before-hand, as we need to now the address of the RX memory
+This "trampoline", however, can't be assembled before-hand, as we need to know the address of the RX memory
 region, that would be allocated at runtime.
-To solve the problem, we generate the shellcode in realtime.
+To solve the problem, we generate the shellcode in real time.

 ```
 UCHAR patch[13] = { 0 };